Frequently asked questions

 • the topic and/or findings are academically interesting.

 All manuscripts are read by the editorial staff.
-Submissions failing to adhere to the guidelines are rejected promptly.
+Submissions failing to adhere to the guidelines, including those for the submission portal, are rejected promptly.
 Then a decision is made from among three possibilities:

 • accept, with or without revisions;